msteinbeck/tinyspline/README.md

 Language | Required Tool(s)                 | Output File
 -------- | -------------------------------- | ----------------
-C#       | Any of: csc, mcs, dmcs, gmcs     | tinysplinecs.dll Java     | javac and jar (available in JDK) | tinyspline.jar
+C#       | Any of: csc, mcs, dmcs, gmcs     | TinySpline.dll Java     | javac and jar (available in JDK) | tinyspline.jar

 The remaining bindings do not need to be packaged (usually the script languages).